United global response needed to bring desired changes in Afghanistan: PM | Law-Order

 - India

-Prime Minister Narendra Modi on Tuesday called on the international community to ensure that Afghan territory does not become a source of radicalisation and terrorism, and pitched for a united global response to bring about the desired change in that country.
+Prime Minister Narendra Modi on Tuesday called on the international community to forge a unified response to bring about desired changes to the situation in Afghanistan and said its territory must not become a source of radicalisation and terrorism, regionally or globally.

-In a virtual address at the G20 Extraordinary Summit on Afghanistan, Modi also pressed for ''urgent and unhindered'' humanitarian assistance to Afghan citizens and underlined the need for having an inclusive administration in that country.
+In a virtual address at the G20 Extraordinary Summit on Afghanistan, Modi also pressed for ''urgent and unhindered'' humanitarian assistance to Afghan citizens and underlined the need for having an inclusive administration that includes women and minorities, according to the Ministry of External Affairs (MEA).

-He said a unified international response based on United Nations Security Council Resolution 2593 is necessary to improve the situation in Afghanistan.
+Modi said that every Indian feels the pain of Afghan people facing hunger and malnutrition and that a ''unified international'' response based on the UN Security Council Resolution 2593 is necessary to improve the situation in Afghanistan.

 The UNSC resolution, adopted on August 30 under India's presidency of the global body, talked about the need for upholding human rights in Afghanistan, demanded that Afghan territory should not be used for terrorism and that a negotiated political settlement should be found out to the crisis.